ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ### Render Engines (EeVee, Cycles)

 :::{card} Render Engines
 EeVee is the render engine that ships with Blender.
 Suitable for games.
-Cycles is Ray Tracer.
+Cycles is a robust Ray Tracer.
 :::

 ::::{card} Choose Render Engine